offEVO/To-Do-listV2-Windowns-11-styled-GUI/README.md

-# This is Version 2 of my "To - Do" list application using PyQt5 to create a windows 11 (dark themed) To do list application
+# This is Version 2 of my "To - Do" list application using PyQt5 to create a windows 11 (dark) themed To-do list application

 The setup of my Code is simmular to the previous version of my code.
 ___________________________________________________________________________________________________________________________________________